 Let us now describe how we construct the user graph.
-The user graph is constructed with the help of HADOOP realization of MapReduce technology [1] from the basic user-content bipartite graph from a single half an hour snapshot.
+The user graph is constructed with the help of HADOOP realization of MapReduce technology [1] from the basic usercontent bipartite graph from a single half an hour snapshot.
 The aggregated user graph is too large to work with.

 The snapshot contains information on which content was downloaded by whom.
 In the user graph an edge with the weight M signifies that two users download M same files.
-The user graph has $3\,228\,410$ nodes and $3\,436\,442\,577$ edges.
-The number of edges with weight one is equal to $3\,309\,965\,972$.
+The user graph has 3 228 410 nodes and 3 436 442 577 edges.
+The number of edges with weight one is equal to 3309965972.
 Also we have noticed that some users downloaded much more files than a normal user would do.
-One user who has downloaded $655\,727$ files for sure is a robot.
+One user who has downloaded 655727 files for sure is a robot.
 Thus, we have decided remove all edges with weight one and the user-robot.
 The modified user graph has $1\,126\,670$ nodes and $124\,753\,790$ edges.
 This filtering significantly reduces required computing and memory resources.
-Without this filtering even the PageRank based method with quasi-linear complexity cannot be applied on a standard desktop computer.
-In fact, by doing this filtering we also remove some expert classifications.
+In fact, by doing this filtering we also remove some information noise.
+If two users download only one common item it could be by pure chance, if they both download more than two same files - it is more likely that they share same interests.